-84 Although over forty various titles are listed on GoodReads for Jazzybee Verlag publishes, Frontlist, a weekly report for acquisition editors and rights managers looking for foreign titles to acquire notes them in their section on The Best Children's Books from Abroad, https://frontlist.net/companies/jazzybee-verlag-germany/contacts, accessed December 2018.
-Good Reads, https://www.goodreads.com/author/list/7338514.Jazzybee_Verlag, accessed December 2018.
-The Jazzybe Verlage website states, "Welcome to he was.
+83 Although over forty various titles are listed on Goodreads for Jazzybee Verlag publishers, Frontlist, a weekly report for acquisition editors and rights managers looking for foreign titles to acquire notes them in their section on The Best Children's Books from Abroad, assumptions that he was.
 We also see the consequences of proliferating the idea that Crockett was a Freemason primarily through emotional reasoning, family lore, and tendency to accept only what supports that which we may wish to believe.